zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 **Topics:** An unbiased evaluation of environment management and packaging tools

 ## Motivation
 When I started with Python and created my first package I was confused.
 Creating and managing a package seemed much harder than I expected.
 In addition, multiple tools existed and I wasn't sure which one to use.
 I'm sure most of you had the very same problem in the past.
 Python has a zillion tools to manage virtual environments and create packages and it can be hard (or almost impossible) to understand which one fits your needs.
-Several talks and blog post on the topic exist, but none of them gives a complete overview or evaluates the tools in a structured fasion.
+Several talks and blog post on the topic exist, but none of them gives a complete overview or evaluates the tools in a structured fashion.
 This is what this post is about.
 I want to give you a truly unbiased evaluation of existing packaging and environment management tools.
 In case you'd rather watch a talk, take a look at the recording of [PyCon DE 2023](https://www.youtube.com/watch?v=MsJjzVIVs6M).

 ## Categorization